John Bird, Baron Bird: London mayoralty bid

-In March 2007, Bird announced his intention to stand as an independent candidate for Mayor of London.
-In May 2007, he unveiled his election manifesto for the 2008 mayoral election, but in October of that year, Bird announced that he had decided not to run for mayor and was instead going to launch a movement "to try and do what the CND did over the bomb, but over social injustice".
-In November 2016, Bird suggested that he was initially asked to stand as the Conservative Party candidate in 2007—prior to the selection of the eventual winner (and later, Prime Minister) Boris Johnson—but refused the offer.
+In March 2007, following speculation that Bird would seek the Conservative nomination, he announced that he would stand as an independent candidate for Mayor of London.
+In May 2007, he unveiled his manifesto for the 2008 London mayoral election, centred on tackling poverty and social exclusion in the capital.
+In October 2007, Bird withdrew from the race, announcing that he would instead "to try and do what the CND did over the bomb, but over social injustice".
+The Conservative selection process that year—which ultimately produced Boris Johnson as the candidate and eventual winner—included approaches to Greg Dyke and John Major, both of whom declined.
+In November 2016, Bird revealed that he had himself been approached to stand as the Conservative candidate, but refused the offer.